jamesclancy/SafeCardGame/README.md

                ] ] ]
 ```

 This compiles and displays now.
-Here note that the playerBench takes an arguement for the number of column to display.
+Here note that the playerBench takes an argument for the number of columns to display.
 I wasn't sure if it should be 3 or 4 cards per column so I made it a variable.

 The playerCreatures can then be changed to